tommasocerruti/tommasocerruti/README.md

 - 🌱 Always learning new things, especially in ML, data science and software engineering.
 - 🚣 I am a competitive rower, I participated in different national and international competitions, and I am excited to participate in more!
 - ♟️ I love logic games like chess, queens, sudoku, and many more.
 - 🗣️ Not only programming languages, I love to learn spoken ones too.
 As of August 2024, I have a 640-day Duolingo streak, where other than Italian 🇮🇹, English 🇬🇧, and French 🇫🇷, I learn German 🇩🇪 and Turkish 🇹🇷.
+(PS: You can add me, my username is CERRU905)
 - 🏔️ I hike since I am a little kid, I have toured the [Mount Blanc](https://en.wikipedia.org/wiki/Mont_Blanc) and I plan to hike many Swiss mountains during my stay in Zurich.